uccser/cs-field-guide/docs/source/developer/index.rst

 Developer Documentation
 ##############################################################################

-The following pages are for those wanting to develop the CS Unplugged system.
+The following pages are for those wanting to develop the CS Field Guide system.

 .. toctree::
     :maxdepth: 1